-As a rule, Sweden invests more than 3 per cent of the country’s GDP in R&D. The business sector contributes: around 70 per cent of Sweden’s research is financed by private companies.
+As a rule, Sweden invests more than 3 per cent of the country’s GDP in R&D. The business sector contributes, with around 70 per cent of Sweden’s research being financed by private companies, as mentioned above.

 Research at universities also plays an important role in fostering innovation.
 Which, in turn, contributes to economic growth.
 Public funding of research generally amounts to around 0.8 per cent of GDP.
 This is one of the highest rates in the world.